NikolettVar/NikolettVar/README.md

 I am a devoted and reliable aspiring software developer with a keen interest in front-end development, relational databases and Java.
 As a computing student my GitHub is mostly made up of college projects.

-- 🔭 I’m currently undertaking a Higher Diploma in Computing in Software Development course @NCI.
+-I’m currently undertaking a Higher Diploma in Computing in Software Development course @NCI.
-- 🌱 I’m currently learning Java, sorting and searching algorithms.
+-I’m currently learning Java, sorting and searching algorithms.
-- 🌱 I'm planning to expand my skillset with front-end frameworks, responsive web design & mobile first development, JSON, CSS frameworks and many more.
+-I'm planning to expand my skillset with front-end frameworks, responsive web design & mobile first development, JSON, CSS frameworks and many more.
-- ⚡ Technologies and tools: HTML, CSS, JS, Java, VS Code, NetBeans, Eclipse, GitBash, OOP, Agile, UML, LucidChart, draw.io, Visual Paradigm, Bootstrap.
+-Technologies and tools: HTML, CSS, JS, Java, VS Code, NetBeans, Eclipse, GitBash, OOP, Agile, UML, LucidChart, draw.io, Visual Paradigm, Bootstrap.
-- 📫 How to reach me: https://www.linkedin.com/in/nvaradi/
+-How to reach me: https://www.linkedin.com/in/nvaradi/
 <!--
 **NikolettVar/NikolettVar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.